nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/04_Telos.md

     - Batu Rem.
     - I'll be going now.
 [End Dialog]
 - Go back to see Green -> Batu
+  - I'd like to talk to you about the bounties.
+  - I found some information about Batu Rem.
+  - The real Batu Rem. (joke)
+  - Batu Rem is an officer of the TSF stationed in the TSF office in Entertainment 081.
+  - That was more or less the idea.
+  - Actually, I have information about the assassin Batu Rem.
+  - He arrived from Nar Shaddaa aboard an unmarked transport in Docking Bay 3.
+  - I'll be going now.
+[End Dialog]
 - Back to residential

 [< Previous Page](./03_Telos.md) |